Mets vs. Yankees Player Props Betting Odds

 MLB Props Today: New York Mets

-- Max Scherzer (5-2) will take to the mound for the Mets and make his 11th start of the season.
+- Justin Verlander (2-3) will take to the mound for the Mets and make his eighth start of the season.

-- In 10 starts this season, he's earned a quality start in four of them.
+- In seven starts this season, he's earned a quality start in three of them.

-- Scherzer has five starts in a row of five innings or more.
+- Verlander has made six starts of five or more innings in seven chances this season, and averages 5.6 frames when he pitches.

 |Opponent